RyanLua/Satchel/README.md

 > **Note**
 >
-> Satchel has [it's very own wiki](wiki) you can visit.
+> Satchel has it's very own [Satchel/wiki](wiki) you can visit.
 Find guides on how to get started and documentation.

 ### Attributes